CesarNoboru/agero-coding-test/README.md

 ### process_csv

-Processes the CSV object according to the threshold filter set on the lambda environment variable.
+Processes the CSV using `pandas` according to the threshold filter set on the lambda environment variable `filter_threshold`.
 This code will only consider numeric values in the first column from the CSV.

 ### s3_bucket

-Simply gets the object from the source bucket, and sends the filtered object to the destination bucket.
+Simply gets the object from the source bucket, and sends the filtered object to the destination bucket set on lambda environment variable `destination_bucket`.

 ### main

-Main code filters bucket and key from the event, stores Amazon Request ID from `context` to an environment variable to be used by `json_logger` and calls previously mentioned modules.
+Main code filters bucket and key from the `event`, stores Amazon Request ID from `context` to the environment variable `request_id` to be used by `json_logger` and calls previously mentioned modules.

 ## Scripts